marso16/ML-Proj/README.md

 Technical Description:

-We have built 3 models, Logistic Regression, Autoencoders and CNN.
+We have built 2 models, Logistic Regression and CNN.

-Autoencoder:

-Autoencoder helps to classify the traffic but it also further helps with detecting traffic anomalies by reconstructing the data.
-If the difference between the original and reconstructed log is significantly higher than usual, it indicates an anomaly.

 Logistic Regression: